 This proposed rule is not subject to the requirements of Executive Order 13771 because this proposed rule is not significant under Executive Order 12866.
 Furthermore, the NEA has requested and has received an exemption from the requirement that the agency rescind two regulations for every regulation it promulgate from the Director of the Office of Management and Budget.

 - Administrative practice and procedure

-For the reasons stated in the preamble, IMLS amends 45 CFR chapter XI, subchapter E to add part 1184 as follows:
+For the reasons stated in the preamble, the NEA proposes to amend 45 CFR chapter XI, subchapter B, by adding part 1148 to read as follows:

 - What is the purpose and scope of these regulations?

-- When will I receive a response to my request?
+- When will the NEA respond to my request?

 - How can I appeal a denial of my request?

 - What are the NEA's policies regarding preservation of records?

 - What other rules apply to NEA FOIA requests?